YuvarajTana/modern-web/README.md

 ### Object oriented programming paradigm

 ### Functional programming paradigm
+  - Pure functions
+  - Immutability
+  - Composition

 ### Web Specific(Core Fundamentals, Deep Understanding, Design, Implementation, and Architecture)

+  **Variables**
+  - Using var, let and const

+  Examples:
+    ```JavaScript
+      var name = "Yuvaraj Tana"
+      // Varibales declared with var can be hoitsed and will have two scopes global and local

+       // Varibales declared with var can be hoitsed and will have two scopes global and local
+      let age = 20;

+      const address = "Tirupati"; // The value and type of address can not be changed

+      const

+    ```
+  **Hoisting**
+  - Hoisting is a concept or behavior in JavaScript where the declaration of a function, variable, or class goes to the top of the scope they were defined in.

 ### Building apps with Vanilla JavaScript and able to create own JS framework from scratch